高级检索+

 • 摘要: 抗生素在畜禽养殖业中被广泛用于提高其抗病能力及生长速率,但残留的抗生素会通过粪便进入水土环境,进而对生态环境构成潜在威胁。传统的粪便处理方式对抗生素的降解周期长且效果有限,水热处理对抗生素具有明显的降解效果。该研究以猪粪中残留抗生素占比最高的土霉素为研究对象,使用Materials Studio软件建立并优化土霉素-水模型体系,利用LAMMPS软件对其进行水热过程的分子动力学模拟,分析了体系中水和羟基自由基的变化趋势及其在反应中的作用机制,探究了水热体系内土霉素水热降解的演变规律及水热反应路径。结果表明:土霉素的水热降解过程包括快速增长与缓慢增长两个阶段,且随着模拟温度增加,土霉素分子分解加剧。在模拟温度为1 800~2 000 K区间内,体系中土霉素降解产生的分子片段总数增长缓慢,而当温度进一步升高至2 200 K时,体系中土霉素降解产生的分子片段总数显著增多,其中长碳骨架片段比例由1 800 K的51.52%降至3 000 K的6.82%,而短链及小分子产物比例由45.45%升至80.68%。水热过程初期温度,体系中的H2O分子数低于初始值,此时土霉素主要发生水解反应,而随着模拟温度的增加,体系中的H2O分子数逐渐增多,表明水热温度的增加促进了体系中的脱水反应。随着模拟温度提高,体系中羟基自由基数量增多并在更高数目区间内波动,促进了土霉素发生脱甲基、脱氨基、脱水、羟基化、开环等反应,而降解成为小分子物质。

-Abstract: Antibiotics are widely used in the livestock and poultry breeding industry to enhance disease resistance and growth rate.
-However, the residual antibiotics can enter the water and soil environment through manure, easily leading to an increase in bacterial resistance in the environment and thus posing a potential threat to the ecological environment.
-Traditional fecal treatment methods, such as aerobic composting and anaerobic fermentation, have long degradation cycles and limited effects on antibiotics.
-In contrast, hydrothermal treatment, as an efficient thermochemical conversion method, has been proven to effectively promote the rapid and complete degradation of antibiotics.
-In this study, oxytetracycline, which has the highest proportion of antibiotic residues in pig manure, was selected as the research object.
-The oxytetracycline - water model system was established and optimized using Materials Studio software.
-Combined with LAMMPS software and the ReaxxFF reaction force field, the molecular dynamics simulation of the degradation process of oxytetracycline under hydrothermal conditions was carried out.
-The evolution law of the hydrothermal degradation of oxytetracycline in the hydrothermal system and the hydrothermal reaction path were explored.
-The changing trends of water and hydroxyl radicals in the system and their mechanisms of action in the reaction were analyzed.
-Results indicate that hydrothermal temperature is the critical factor controlling oxytetracycline degradation.
-As temperature increased, long-chain oxytetracycline molecules progressively fragmented into short-chain small-molecule fragments: the proportion of C1~5 fragments rose from 45.45% at 1 800 K to 80.68% at 3 000 K, while the proportion of complex long-chain molecules with C>15 decreased from 51.52% to 6.82%.
-The hydrothermal degradation of oxytetracycline proceeded through two stages characterized by rapid and slow increases in fragment formation, and molecular decomposition intensified with rising simulation temperature.
-In the simulated temperature range of 1 800 K to 2 000 K, the total number of molecular fragments produced by the degradation of oxytetracycline in the system increased slowly.
-However, when the temperature further rose to 2 200 K, the total number of molecular fragments produced by the degradation of oxytetracycline in the system increased significantly.
-The simulations also showed that changes in the number of H2O molecules in the system were closely related to the dominant reaction types.
-At the initial stage of the reaction at a lower hydrothermal temperature (1 800~2 200 K), the number of H2O molecules in the system is lower than the initial value, and oxytetracycline mainly undergoes hydrolysis reaction in the system.
-However, as the hydrothermal temperature rises, the number of H2O molecules in the system gradually increases, and dehydration reaction mainly occurs in the system.
-In addition, the research also found that as the hydrothermal temperature increased, the number of hydroxyl radicals in the system gradually increased and fluctuated within a higher number range.
-These hydroxyl radicals preferentially attack high-electron-density active sites on the oxytetracycline molecule, promoting a series of complex reactions such as demethylation, deamination, dehydration, hydroxylation, and ring-opening of oxytetracycline.
-Ultimately, it drives the degradation of oxytetracycline into small molecule substances.
-By elucidating the hydrothermal degradation mechanism of oxytetracycline at the molecular level through reactive molecular dynamics simulations, this study provides theoretical guidance and a novel perspective for the efficient removal of antibiotics from swine manure.
+Abstract: Antibiotics have been widely used to enhance disease resistance and growth rate in the livestock and poultry breeding industry.
+However, residual antibiotics can enter the water and soil environment via manure, easily leading to an increase in bacterial resistance to the environment.
+Thus, it is often required to remove residual antibiotics from the ecological environment.
+Conventional fecal treatments cannot fully meet the large-scale production in recent years, such as aerobic composting and anaerobic fermentation, due to the long degradation cycles and limited effects on antibiotics.
+In contrast, an efficient thermochemical conversion, hydrothermal treatment, can be expected to effectively promote the rapid and complete degradation of antibiotics.
+This study aims to simulate oxytetracycline hydrothermal degradation in pig manure using molecular dynamics.
+Oxytetracycline, which has the highest proportion of antibiotic residues in pig manure, was selected as the research object.
+The oxytetracycline-water model was established and then optimized using Materials Studio software.
+The degradation of oxytetracycline was conducted under hydrothermal conditions using molecular dynamics simulation with LAMMPS software and the ReaxxFF reaction force field.
+The hydrothermal degradation of oxytetracycline was explored in the hydrothermal system and the reaction path.
+A systematic analysis was implemented to explore the trends of water and hydroxyl radicals and their reaction mechanisms.
+Results indicate that hydrothermal temperature was the critical factor controlling oxytetracycline degradation.
+As the temperature increased, long-chain oxytetracycline molecules progressively fragmented into short-chain small-molecule fragments: The proportion of C1-5 fragments rose from 45.45% at 1 800 K to 80.68% at 3 000 K, while the proportion of complex long-chain molecules with C>15 decreased from 51.52% to 6.82%.
+The hydrothermal degradation of oxytetracycline was characterized by rapid and slow increases in fragment formation, and then molecular decomposition intensified with rising simulation temperature.
+In the temperature range of 1 800 K to 2 000 K, there was a low increase in the total number of molecular fragments produced by the degradation of oxytetracycline.
+In contrast, there was a significant increase in temperature over 2 200 K. The number of H2O molecules was closely related to the dominant reaction types, lower than the initial value in the initial stage of the reaction at a lower hydrothermal temperature (1 800~2 200 K).
+Oxytetracycline also shared the hydrolysis reaction.
+The number of H2O molecules gradually increased as the hydrothermal temperature rose, and a dehydration reaction also occurred.
+In addition, the number of hydroxyl radicals gradually increased and fluctuated within a higher range as the hydrothermal temperature increased.
+These hydroxyl radicals preferentially attacked high-electron-density active sites on the oxytetracycline molecule, thus promoting a series of complex reactions, such as demethylation, deamination, dehydration, hydroxylation, and ring-opening of oxytetracycline.
+Ultimately, there was the degradation of oxytetracycline into small-molecule substances.
+Molecular dynamics can be expected to explain the hydrothermal degradation of oxytetracycline at the molecular level.
+This finding can also provide theoretical guidance and perspective for the efficient removal of antibiotics from swine manure.

 /